-“ The professors are
+“ The environment is

 Classrooms and Labs

-- audio editing software
+Audio/Video editing software

 The School of Journalism and Communication provides students with a focused environment geared toward choosing the right career path.
 They are assisted with finding internships and networking opportunities in a job-focused environment.

 Every year the campus hosts two career fairs called Meet the Firms and Graduate Schools where students explore different career paths and introduce themselves to potential employers.

 Advertising and marketing professionals

 Reporters for newspapers, magazines, and radio stations